randax/kafka-streams-workshop/README.md

 ### Elasticsearch Sink Connector

 It may be time to ask yourself the question, why am I doing all of this?
-If you didn't know, your colleague Cecilie has already built the first version of the new audiobooks search frontend app.
+If you didn't know, your colleague Karina has already built the first version of the new audiobooks search frontend app.
 Start it up:

     docker-compose up -d audiobooks-search

-Cecilie have chosen _Elasticsearch_ because she believes that it can deliver what she needs from the search backend, and she has even prepared some index mappings to use.
+Karina have chosen _Elasticsearch_ because she believes that it can deliver what she needs from the search backend, and she has even prepared some index mappings to use.
 Open the app [audiobooks-search](http://dockerhost:3001) that she has created.

 Notice something?
 No books, right?

-Let us help Cecilie with populating the Elasticsearch index.
+Let us help Karina with populating the Elasticsearch index.
 Register an Elasticsearch Sink connector:

     curl -X POST -H 'Content-Type: application/json' -d @./kafka-connect/elasticsearch-sink-books.json http://dockerhost:8085/connectors

 Try the search app again, and feel the joy.
-It's time to ask Cecilie to buy you a cappuccino!
+It's time to ask Karina to buy you a cappuccino!

 ## Exercise 2

 In the first exercise we did set up a lot of stuff, but we didn't really provide a lot of value other than synchronize data from a single Postgresql table to Elasticsearch.
 It is time to change that!

-Cecilie was really happy that the search engine now provides results, but she did note one thing: none of the books contain any author.
+Karina was really happy that the search engine now provides results, but she did note one thing: none of the books contain any author.
 And searching by author does not work, as it should.
 That will be the task of this second exercise.

 ### Kafka Streams: Join Books with Author